arcao/slf4j-timber/README.md

 ```

 Note: `timber` and `slf4j-api` are the transitive dependencies of `slf4j-timber`,
-so you don't need to take care of them in Maven and Gradle build scripts.
+so you don't need to take care of them in Maven POM and Gradle build script.

 Binding Log4j over Timber
 --------------------------